mtrudel/rpi-breakout/README.md

 ## I2C

-Breaks out the RPi's primary [I2C](https://pinout.xyz/pinout/i2c) interface (ie: not the EEPROM interface) is broken out on the I2C header.
+Breaks out the RPi's primary [I2C](https://pinout.xyz/pinout/i2c) interface (ie: not the EEPROM interface).
 Pinout is (from left to right looking at the top of the board):

 * Pin 1: 3.3V
 * Pin 2: I2C Data (RPi BCM2)